-Figure 1 Timeline of milestones (coloured by the nature of the event) in the establishment of the wastewater systems in São Paulo (left) and Wales (right).
+Figure 1 Timeline of milestones (coloured by the nature of the event) in the establishment of the wastewater systems in São Paulo state (left) and Wales (right).

 In both São Paulo state and Wales, not all wastewater reaches a wastewater treatment plant (WWTP) (Fig. 2g).
-The main indicators for the State of São Paulo shows that 64.5% of the sewage is collected and treated (Fig. 2f,g), 22.6% is collected but not treated, 9.2% is not collected nor treated (Fig. 2e,h), while the remaining 3.7% correspond to individual local solutions (Agência Nacional de Águas, 2021) (e.g. septic tanks, rudimentary pits, open sewers, the launching of wastewater into watercourses and rainwater galleries (Stepping, 2016)).
+The main indicators for São Paulo state shows that 64.5% of the sewage is collected and treated (Fig. 2f,g), 22.6% is collected but not treated, 9.2% is not collected nor treated (Fig. 2e,h), while the remaining 3.7% correspond to individual local solutions (Agência Nacional de Águas, 2021) (e.g. septic tanks, rudimentary pits, open sewers, the launching of wastewater into watercourses and rainwater galleries (Stepping, 2016)).
 Therefore, a significant portion of the population is ‘off-grid’, and left without adequate sanitation services, especially in the many of the irregular/unplanned settlements and favelas, which have high population densities and levels of deprivation.

 Like São Paulo, Wales is home to many ‘off-grid’ settlements, but these settlements are rarely found in urban zones, but located in low density rural areas like the uplands.
 In addition to these rural settlements, there are also many irregular settlements which are primarily used for tourism.
 These include large areas of static caravans and camp sites, which have a highly seasonal population, often found on the coast, which also rely on holding infrastructure such as septic tanks.
 In total, there are 7,116 registered septic tanks in Wales, however, little is known about the number of unregistered tanks, or how much waste is released from leaky tanks.
 Based on household mapping in rural regions it is estimated that ca. 10% of the population in Wales are not connected to mains sewerage.
 Finally, in Wales, outdated brick-lined Victorian networks still support a large portion of the wastewater network (Heathcote et al., 2003), which due to increasing wastewater volumes, have exceeded capacity.
 When capacity is exceeded combined sewer overflows (CSOs) are used to remove excess wastewater, allowing the wastewater to flow, untreated, into the environment (Perry et al., 2024), a process which is likely to worsen with climate change (Abdellatif et al., 2015; Petrie, 2021; Zan et al., 2023).